Montana/travis-ibmz-day/README.md

 ## IBM Z Day 2021: Testing open source apps with Travis CI with keynote speaker and presenter Montana Mendy:

-The purpose of this project is to show the ease of use and implementation of IBM Z into Travis CI projects, in order to do so, we will be doing the following:
+The purpose of this keynote/presentation is to show the ease of use and flexibility of implementation when it comes to IBM Z projects that use Travis CI, in order to exhibit all these features, I've coded and put together some things that pertain perfectly to the concept at hand.
+We will be doing the following together today:

 * Using IBM Z in our Travis build
 * Having an IBM Z build that has five jobs, running in parallel in Travis